intake/intake/docs/source/roadmap.rst

 drivers that should be created by the Intake team, and those that might be contributed by the community.

-The next type that we would specifically like to consider is machine learning model artefacts.
+The next type that we would specifically like to consider is machine learning model artifacts.

 Streaming Source
 ----------------